cogitoergoread/rlcard3/docs/toy-examples.md

 import tensorflow as tf
 from multiprocessing import Process, JoinableQueue, Queue

-import rlcard
+import rlcard3
-from rlcard.agents.dqn_agent import DQNAgent from rlcard.utils.utils import set_global_seed, assign_task
+from rlcard3.agents.dqn_agent import DQNAgent from rlcard3.utils.utils import set_global_seed, assign_task
-from rlcard.utils.logger import Logger
+from rlcard3.utils.logger import Logger

 # Set the the number of steps for collecting normalization statistics
 # and intial memory size